 The employer brand is the identity of a company as an employer of choice.
-Establishing an internal and external employer brand requires the understanding of both talent’s and the company’s needs and wants.
+Establishing an internal and external employer brand requires an understanding of both talent and the company’s needs and wants.
 You must think both inside and outside of the company box to consider the company direction, satisfying current employees as well as getting the attention of new talent.
 By answering the following questions will put you on the right track in terms of planning and implementing your employer brand:

 What are the company’s strategic objectives?

-What is the talents career objectives?
+What are the talents’ career objectives?